Accessing GB3NM

 Site engineer: M0VUB

 Please note: In order to operate the repeater correctly you must have a +1.6Mhz offset programmed to automatically shift your radio over to the repeaters input frequency while transmitting.
-PLEASE USE WIDE DEVIATION 5Khz (25Khz Bandwidth).
+PLEASE USE NARROW DEVIATION 2.5Khz (12.5Khz Bandwidth).

 *Note this is a standalone talk-through repeater designed for local and wide area use via RF only!